Before we get into the best headphones for music production, grab a snack, sit back and relax because…

 Entry Level ($0-100)

 Sony MDR V6/7506.
-As alluded to earlier, both of these headphones are fantastic for music production, and depending on your bass preference, you may prefer the 7506 over the V6.
+As alluded to earlier, both of these headphones are fantastic for music production and depending on your bass preference, you may prefer the 7506 over the V6.
 I happen to enjoy the V6 more for reasons already discussed.
 Both of these puppies will give you the sound you’re after; tight bass, marvelous mid-range, and a treble that is bright, sparkling, and revealing, without being too Sibilant.
 What does Sibilant mean?
-However, the 7506’s to tend to be more fatiguing, but again, it may just be my imagination.
-Don’t stress too hard on which you go with here.
+However, the 7506’s tend to be more fatiguing, but again, it may just be my imagination.
+Don’t stress too hard about which you go with here.
 It’s really not a night and day difference.
 Learn more:Sony MDR V6 Review!

 Shure SRH440.
 The bass on these is much lighter than a V6, and overall it’s an extremely flat sounding signature, with a bright treble that sometimes can be a bit too in your face like Tim Hardaway vs. Charles Barkley.
 That said, these are great for music production because they are so honest and revealing.

 Sennheiser HD280.
 I’ve talked quite a bit about these over the years, as I owned them at one point and thought they were fantastic for mixing.
-The only problem with the 280 is the somewhat hollowed out mid bass.
+The only problem with the 280 is the somewhat hollowed out mid-bass.
 For the longest time, I couldn’t figure out what my issue with the headphone was until I saw this graph and it made sense.
 Mid-bass helps give the song some intensity and excitement, but Sennheiser tried something different here.
 The good news is that it works fairly well for music production because the headphone tends to give you a blank stare most of the time.
 The sound signature is just that flat, bordering on lifeless actually.
 That said, still a good option but I would place it after the rest of the aforementioned models.